physicslucy/NMSSMPheno/INSTALL_SOOLIN.md

-#Installation instruction for running on PBS system
+#Installation instruction for running on Soolin at Bristol

-e.g. at Southampton on Iridis

-**TODO**

 ##MG5_aMC@NLO (background MC)